Other parts of this series:

 - Fjord 2020 trends—life-centered design will change financial services offerings

-Accenture Interactive’s design agency Fjord has released its much anticipated Fjord 2020 Trends.
+Accenture Song’s design agency Fjord has released its much anticipated Fjord 2020 Trends.
 The meta trend?
 There is a major realignment of the fundamentals, says Fjord, “a re-evaluation of purpose and place in the world by governments, businesses and individuals alike.”
 It’s a shift that will offer financial services (FS) organizations a chance to innovate their business models, services and products around new definitions of value.